DISNEY DREAM AND FANTASY SECRET CABINS

 The ones the insiders know are the Disney Dream Secret Rooms.

-A Disney Dream Secret Room is one which offers what many would be considered an upgrade.
+A Disney Dream Secret Room is one that offers what many would be considered an upgrade.
 So a Verandah for the price of an Outside Stateroom.

 So when we talk about the Dream everything still applies to the Disney Fantasy.

 First, we need to understand a few things about the Disney Dream stateroom categories and how they are priced.